Trip Will Incorporate Exhibition Matches, Community Service and Tourism

-Now entering her 19th season as head coach at Missouri State, Melissa Stokes has posted a 394-190 record (a .675 winning percentage) and is the Missouri Valley Conference's all-time winningest coach in league matches with 230 MVC victories.
+Entering her 21st season as head coach at Missouri State in 2016, Melissa Stokes has posted a 438-213 record (a .673 winning percentage) and is the Missouri Valley Conference’s all-time winningest coach in league matches with 255 MVC victories.

 The 2011 Bears went 22-9 and placed second in the MVC with a 15-3 league mark to earn an NCAA at-large selection.
 Missouri State lost at Pepperdine in the first round, and finished the season 26th nationally in kills per set while also recording more digs than the opposition in all but two matches.

 The Bears made a return to the NCAA Tournament in 2010, going 21-10 overall and 12-6 in perhaps the toughest MVC field ever.
 Missouri State received an at-large selection as the league tied its 2007 record of four NCAA berths as a conference.